Oversight and review

 Canada

-Some complaints may be resolved quickly; however, the degree of complexity of an investigation into a complaint may require a longer period for a response.
+Some complaints may be resolved quickly, however, depending on factors such as the complexity of the allegations and investigation into a complaint, it may take longer to receive a response.
 In cases that are not resolved quickly, we will keep you informed of our progress.

 Mission